aattoa/cppargs/README.md

   a statically typed language, so why not take advantage of that?

-`cppargs` solves both of these issues by only allowing the user to refer to arguments through tag objects that keep track of their type and identity.
+`cppargs` solves both of these issues by only allowing the user to refer to arguments through safe wrapper objects that are statically typed.

 # Example usage